Luokung Technology Corp. (LKCO) Is Now En Route to Higher Prices

 Luokung Technology Corp.
-(NASDAQ: LKCO) is 50.00% higher on its value in year-to-date trading and has touched a low of $0.34 and a high of $3.86 in the current 52-week trading range.
+(NASDAQ: LKCO) is 55.88% higher on its value in year-to-date trading and has touched a low of $0.34 and a high of $3.86 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The LKCO stock was last observed hovering at around $0.77 in the last trading session, with the day’s gains setting it 0.25%.
+The LKCO stock was last observed hovering at around $1.10 in the last trading session, with the day’s loss setting it -0.04%.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 59.38% loss in the last 1 month and extending the period to 3 months gives it a 76.72%, and is -16.39% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 40.98% over the week and 33.07% over the month.
+The stock witnessed a -4.50% loss in the last 1 month and extending the period to 3 months gives it a 95.93%, and is 6.00% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 35.82% over the week and 32.85% over the month.

 Luokung Technology Corp.
 (LKCO) Analyst Forecasts